rookwood/rddt-signups/README.md

 * Event create form styled
 * Events page styled
 * Event signup form styled
+* Refactored background images to CSS gradients
+* Changed banner / background /container images
+* Create new event button added to bottom of events page

 ### To do
-* Refactor background images to CSS gradients
-* Move new dungeon/build/slot buttons to the top of the page
+* Move new dungeon/build/slot/event buttons to the top of the page?
-* Move project to / from /redditgw/

 ### Other features
 * Edit Profile mockup page?
 * Comment functionality on event details (popup on hover?)
-* Create new event button needs to be somewhere (dropdown menu under events on nav bar?)
-* Edit event button needs to be somewhere on the event if you're the owner of the event
+* Edit event button needs to be somewhere on the event if you're the owner of the event?

-### Other ideas...
-* Change banner image?
-* Change background image?
-* Change container opacity to ~70%